Optimal Model Selection for Conformalized Robust Optimization: Individualized Optimal Model Selection

 \section{Individualized Optimal Model Selection}

-In the previous section, we focused on model selection in CRO by minimizing oracle decision risk, optimizing decision efficiency on average.
-However, in applications like precision medicine, the ideal model may vary greatly depending on the unique characteristics of each patient.
-In this section, we introduce individualized model selection, extending the ideas in the CROMS framework to minimize conditional decision risk given the test data $X_{n+1}$.
-Instead of marginal robustness in Definition \ref{def:robustness}, individualized model selection needs to guarantee conditional robustness, stated as follows.
+In applications like precision medicine, the ideal model may vary greatly depending on the unique characteristics of each patient.
+This section introduces individualized model selection, extending the ideas in the CROMS framework to minimize conditional decision risk given the test data $X_{n+1}$.
+Instead of marginal robustness in Definition \ref{def:robustness}, individualized model selection needs to guarantee conditional robustness.